Ateuluz/final-reality/README.md

 - Party (Exactly 3 ICharacter instances)
 - Enemies (Up to 5 IEnemy instances, at least 1)

+> Yes, there's a team for enemies, this is solely for game mechanics purposes, like limiting the amount of enemies a Party has to fight.

 ### Adding/Removing Members from Teams

 When a new member tries to join a full team, it will throw an exception for a bad handling from the user.